Helvella crispa: Distribution and habitat

+H. crispa is found in China, Japan, Europe and eastern and western North America, though is sometimes replaced by the related Helvella lacunosa in western parts.

-Helvella crispa grows in grass as well as in humid hardwoods, such as beech, (not so well in resinous ones) along the side of pathways, in hedges and on the talus of meadows.
+It grows in grass as well as in humid hardwoods, such as beech (not so well in resinous ones), along the side of pathways, in hedges and on the talus of meadows.
 They can be spotted from the end of summer until the end of autumn.

-It is found in China, Japan, Europe and eastern North America, though is replaced by the related Helvella lacunosa in western parts.